onzfonz/comp227/src/content/1/en/part1a.md

 }
 ```

-Any JavaScript code within the curly braces is evaluated and the result of this evaluation is embedded into the defined place in the HTML produced by the component.
+Any JavaScript code within the curly braces is evaluated and that result is embedded into the HTML where the curly braces once were.

 Notice that you should not remove the line at the bottom of the component